 I was born in Henley and currently live with my 2 children in Windsor.
-I have moved around quite a bit – living Oxford, Dublin, London and Hong Kong.
-I was oriiginally in media but happily changed career at the age of 40 to follow my passion.
+I originally worked in media in both London and Hong Kong but happily changed career at the age of 40 to follow my passion.
 My general main influences are Degas, Rodin, Klimt and Rodin but I find inspiration daily from many different sources and experiences.

-My work is on show at last year’s Discerning Eye Competition and was featured in 2 books – ‘Images of Women in Art’ and ‘Musings of Miss Yellow’.
+My work was on show at last year’s Discerning Eye Competition and was featured in 2 books – ‘Images of Women in Art’ and ‘Musings of Miss Yellow’.
 I was delighted to be included in ’10 of The Best Contemporary Portrait Artists’ by One Fine Bid.

 I had a great deal of professional tuition, particularly from Michael Clark (a good friend of Francis Bacon) and Bobby Gill (an honorary fellow of the RCA).
 I now teach myself and am learning every day.